Smart and Fair? Phase 1

 Exploring social justice in the future energy system

-The Phase One report describes the analytical framework and associated tools which CSE has developed in Phase One, with input from expert stakeholders.
+Our report of the work undertaken in Phase One was published in September 2020 and can be downloaded here.
+This describes the analytical framework and associated tools which CSE has developed in Phase One, with input from expert stakeholders.
 These enable us to:

 - Expose the full range of capabilities, characteristics and attributes which are being required of consumers to participate in and benefit from a smarter energy system, many of which are not required for participation in the current ‘pre-smart’ energy market (the Capability Lens).